ama291/Music-Driven-Workout-App/Docs/4a-documentation.md

 	they will make progress on any goals that share the a category or muscle group with the started workout.
 	Once the goal is completed, it is removed from the user's goals.
 * Fitness Test
-	* [TODO]
+	* Additional fitness test tests have been added to the bottom of `testFitnessTest.py` file, and marked as Iteration 2 tests.
 * Goals, Themes, and Competitions
-	* [TODO]
-* Heart Rate Tests
-	* Music-Driven-Workout-App/iOS/Music-Driven-Workout-App/Music-Driven-Workout-App/ViewController.swift
 	* Tests for all goals, themes, and competitions related driver.py functions have been added to testDriver.py.
 The competitions tests are commented out, however, since the competitions feature is lower priority than the others.
 Functions for the easy representation of goals and themes (goalsSaved, themesSaved) have been added and tested as well.
 	* As previously planned for iteration 2, the competitions class and relevant unit tests and integration with the user class have been added and tested (competition.py, testCompetition.py, testUser.py, user.py)
+* Heart Rate Tests
+	* Music-Driven-Workout-App/iOS/Music-Driven-Workout-App/Music-Driven-Workout-App/ViewController.swift

 Higher priority implementation
 ------------------------------